NEU-DSG/dailp-encoding/README.md

 ## Stakeholder Testing

-The following is a sketch of how we have thought about approaching stakeholder testing and collaboration.
+The following is a sketch of how we might approaching stakeholder testing and collaboration.

 1. Create multiple interface prototypes for different use cases. (see [Dow et al, 2010](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwi94P3PppHsAhWlUt8KHXkUA7oQFjABegQIBBAB&url=http%3A%2F%2Fspdow.ucsd.edu%2Ffiles%2FPrototypingParallel-TOCHI10.pdf&usg=AOvVaw3Y9g1TBANvYS0fiy9-50dH) for the value of parallel prototyping)
 2. Present all prototypes together to stakeholders in each interest group: learners, experienced speakers, annotators, linguists, etc.